jimblackler/jsonschematypes/plugin/README.md

 }
 ```

-You will need to teach Gradle how to find the plugin in Jitpack.

 To your `settings.gradle` file, under `pluginManagement`, make sure JitPack is
 listed as a repository, and add a custom `resolutionStrategy`.